 The principal activity of the Company is that of investment holding.
 Its operating subsidiaries are principally engaged in growing, processing and selling canned and fresh pineapples, pineapple juice concentrate, tropical mixed fruit, canned peaches and pears, canned vegetables, tomato-based products, broth and certain other food and beverage products mainly under the brand names of "Del Monte", "S&W", "Today's", "Contadina", "College Inn" and other brands.
 The Company's subsidiaries also produce and distribute private label food products.

 Subsidiaries

-The details of the Company's subsidiaries are as follows:
+The details of the Company's subsidiaries and their principal activities, as of 30 April 2018, are as follows: